creditkarma/dynamic-config/README.md

 * `_source` - The name of the resolver to process the key.
 * `_key` - A string to ask the resolver for.
 * `_default` - A default value for the case that placeholder resolution fails.
+Default values are ignored for resolvers that are registered as 'secret' stores.
 * `_type` - Indicates how to try to parse this value.
 If no type is provided then the raw value returned from the source is used (usually a string).
 This value is given to the underlying resolver to make decisions.
 Some resolvers (as is the case with included Consul and Vault resolvers) may choose to ignore the `_type` property.

 #### Evnironment Placeholders